ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Our struggle and success in unifying session management</blockquote>

 <h3>5.
-Building Document PDF Scanner for Windows, Android and iOS with .NET MAUI Blazor - <a href="https://medium.com/@yushulx/building-document-pdf-scanner-for-windows-android-and-ios-with-net-maui-blazor-0d91cf188bc3" target="_blank" rel="noopener noreferrer">link</a></h3>
+Expo Login with Instagram using react-native-instagram-login - <a href="https://medium.com/@farmaan30327/expo-login-with-instagram-using-react-native-instagram-login-8760e635fa9f" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Xiao Ling`**
+✍️ **posted by `Farmaan`**

-<blockquote>In today’s fast-paced digital environment, efficient document management is vital across industries such as finance, healthcare, legal…</blockquote>
+<blockquote>Integrating Instagram login into your Expo app is a great way to enhance user experience by allowing users to sign in quickly using their…</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/programming/recommended target="_blank" rel="noopener noreferrer">Programming</a></h1>
 <h3>1.
-9 Legacy Code Maintenance Tools You Should Know - <a href="https://medium.com/overcast-blog/9-legacy-code-maintenance-tools-you-should-know-3315f3dfd75f" target="_blank" rel="noopener noreferrer">link</a></h3>
+My first experience with Gleam Language - <a href="https://medium.com/itnext/my-first-experience-with-gleam-language-6dbc1517a182" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gilad Navot`**
+✍️ **posted by `Alex Pliutau`**

-<blockquote>Dealing with old, outdated code is frustrating, especially when you work at large enterprises.
-Legacy code can slow down your team, make…</blockquote>
+<blockquote>Over the past few months, I saw a growing amount of posts on X about the Gleam language (probably the X algorithm doing its thing), and…</blockquote>

 <h3>2.
 JDBI — A developer-friendly lightweight framework for database access in Java programming - <a href="https://medium.com/itnext/jdbi-a-developer-friendly-lightweight-framework-for-database-access-in-java-programming-3f5537b526a7" target="_blank" rel="noopener noreferrer">link</a></h3>